 Whether it is a dumb or smart TV, it will likely have no OS upgrade path, security patches and minimal availability of apps.
 Android TV has over 5000 apps (Australia ones here)

-- Rent or purchase movies, TV shows, music and eBook content
+Rent or purchase movies, TV shows, music and

-- VLC, Kodi, Plex media server/client, Fire TV and other media players
+VLC, Kodi, Plex media server/client, Fire TV and

 The NVIDIA SHIELD TV 2019 also has a huge range of Australian digital TV channels, catch up TV (7plus, 9Now, ABC iView, SBS on Demand, Foxtel, Kayo, YouTube, Google Play TV/Movies, Optus Sport, Spotify and more)